-Staff and volunteers are not permitted to have any private communication with young people who have been involved with the Youth Adventure Trust through any form of social media or direct communication (i.e. phone, text, apps, email, letter, face to face).
-Any communication must be agreed by the Youth Adventure Trust and where appropriate made through the Trust's formal channels.
+Staff and volunteers are not permitted to have any private communication with young people who have been involved with the Youth Adventure Trust through any form of social media or direct communication (i.e. social media, phone, text, apps, email, letter, face to face).
+Any communication that does take place must be agreed by the Designated Safeguarding Lead or Chief Executive, and made through the Trust's agreed channels.